 The Civil Rights Movement of the 1950s and '60s changed minds and laws, opening the door for many people to claim their human and civil rights: African Americans, Native Americans, women, Asians, Latinos, gays and lesbians, people with disabilities, and more every year.
 Today’s headlines remind us that rights must always be renewed and reaffirmed.
-This summer marks the 50th anniversary of countless civil rights milestones, beginning with the historic March on Washington for Jobs and Justice in 1963, where Dr. Martin Luther King, Jr. gave his remarkable “I Have A Dream” speech.
+The summer of 2013 marked the 50th anniversary of countless civil rights milestones, beginning with the historic March on Washington for Jobs and Justice in 1963, where Dr. Martin Luther King, Jr. gave his remarkable “I Have A Dream” speech.

 To give that cherished legacy its full weight, we all have stories that need to be told: those who were part of earlier movements know firsthand earlier struggles for civil and human rights in their own lives and communities; and younger generations standing today for equality, justice, and opportunity have the task of keeping those struggles alive.